Nature Backpack Program FAQ & Surveys

 Does this mean my library will get another 4 set of passes and nature backpacks every year?

 The park passes are good until December 31, 2020.
 We will be asking the libraries to examine the items in the Nature Backpacks.
 If the items in the Nature Backpack were lost and your library did not replace the items, we will have a discussion about your options and the best way to proceed.
-Worn items may be replace or we might provide you with a new themed backpack.
+Worn items may be replaced or we might provide you with a new themed backpack.

 Each backpack will need to be replenished with a ½ page survey form, it should be printed so English is on one side, Spanish on the other.
 These questionnaires are designed to be brief (6 question) surveys, which can remain anonymous.
 The information will help us report the success of the program to the funders and program partners.
 Please collect the surveys and send them to Library of Virginia 800 East Broad Street Richmond, VA 23219 Attention LDND Nature Backpacks.
 May also be scanned and sent to email@example.com.